andreaaraldo/machine-learning-for-networks/9x.ml_highspeed_networks/README.md

 * Parameters

-shared = Queue(maxsize=1024)   # Max size of the queue: can be modified to force additional losses rate = .1 # Rate for the TX generation: should be decreased for a higher rate **aa: Non si dovrebbe aumentare `rate` per un higher rate?
-In che unità di misura è?
-E' forse l'inter-packet time invece del rate?** duration = 5 # Number of seconds of the emulation
+shared = Queue(maxsize=1024)   # Max size of the queue: can be modified to force additional losses rate = .1 # Rate for the TX generation: should be decreased for a higher rate duration = 5 # Number of seconds of the emulation